arthuranteater/dockerize-it/README.md

 # Dockerize It!

-A cheatsheet for Docker commands and tips.

-Along with examples of Dockerfiles and Docker-compose files.
+A guide for Docker along with examples of Dockerfiles and Docker-compose files.

 # Docker Commands